awsdocs/amazon-sagemaker-developer-guide/doc_source/ip-insights-inference-data-formats.md

 ### INPUT: JSONLINES Format<a name="ip-insights-input-jsonlines"></a>

 The JSON Lines content type is useful for running batch transform jobs\.
 For more information on SageMaker inference formats, see [Common Data Formats for Inference](cdf-inference.md)\.
-For more information on running batch transform jobs, see [Get Inferences for an Entire Dataset with Batch Transform](how-it-works-batch.md)\.
+For more information on running batch transform jobs, see [Use Batch Transform](batch-transform.md)\.

 content\-type: application/jsonlines